eclipse-iofog/iofog.org/content/docs/2.1/reference-iofogctl/reference-kinds.md

     image: iofog/agent:2.0.2
 ```

+To learn more about the `LocalAgent` kind, please see the [Quick Start](../getting-started/quick-start-local.html).

 ## AgentConfig

-We can deploy or update the Agent Configuration.
+We can modify Agent behaviour dynamically via the `AgentConfig` kind.

 ```yaml
 apiVersion: iofog.org/v2